CiscoTestAutomation/testing-bootcamp/1-TestPlan/README.md

 # Testplan

-We've just received our new test plan, it begins like this:
+We've just received our new test plan, it goes like this:

 ## Testcase - Shut no shut BGP